nukepowermaiden2025/interview-node-app/docs/questionnaire.md

 # Assumptions
-- Given assumptions
+* Given assumptions
-    - The event can happend and not be consumed until later
+    - The event can happen and not be consumed until later

+* POST
 - This service should be async between the production of an event and consumption of event
 - The events should exist for other consumers to access (in-memory in this case)
 - An event can be consumed later than created - assumes that the metrics endpoint could not always reflect the most up to date data
+- Status response of 202 since its async

+* GET
-- GET request for last 24 hours will be in UTC as this is an internal system
+- Request for last 24 hours will be in UTC as this is an internal system

 # Shortcuts
 - Copy generic gitignore https://www.toptal.com/developers/gitignore/api/node